riceissa/issarice.com/wiki/is-effective-altruism-new.md

 [Charity Navigator][cn]:

-> defective altruism is—by the admission of its proponents—an approach that not
+> defective altruism \[i.e. effective altruism\] is—by the admission of its
-> only unjustifiably claims the moral high ground in giving decisions, but also
+> proponents—an approach that not only unjustifiably claims the moral high
-> implements this bold claim *by weighing causes and beneficiaries against one
+> ground in giving decisions, but also implements this bold claim *by weighing
-> another*.
+> causes and beneficiaries against one another*.

 # Previous and ongoing prioritization efforts in global health